These no yeast cinnamon rolls are delicious cinnamon sugary, gooey, cinnamon rolls, that are quick and easy, and ready in less than an hour!

 - 1 TBS cinnamon

-- granulated sugar for dipping
+- 1/2 cup granulated sugar

 - Melt the 1/3 butter in the microwave, keep warm to keep liquefied to spread over the dough later in the process